achepukov/Nodejs-validation/README.md

 #FAQ

 Q: May I add my own validation rules?
-A: Not now, maybe in future version
+A: No, but you can create pull request in https://github.com/achepukov/Nodejs-validation